 - Refusing to rent

-- Providing different leasing terms, including rent prices
+- Providing different terms, conditions, or privileges

-- Steering prospective tenants towards or away from certain units
+- Steering tenants into certain neighborhoods

-- Refusing to or failing to make reasonable physical accommodations
+- Refusing to make reasonable physical accommodations

-- Refusing to provide certain financial services, including a mortgage
+- Refusing to provide certain financial services

 Additional Landlord Tenant Regulations in Massachusetts

 Massachusetts law requires a landlord to obtain permission from the tenant to enter the dwelling unit.
 A landlord shall provide a reasonable advance notice to enter a premises in the case of access for repairs and alterations.
 (105 CMR 410.810) Reasonable notice is generally considered at least a 24-hours’ notice.
 The lease agreement shall indicate that a Massachusetts landlord can enter the dwelling unit only for the following reasons: